 Airbnb in India is also a good idea!
 Especially in cities like Jaipur as Jaipur has so many beautiful Airbnb properties!

 To get $30.00 FREE AIRBNB CREDIT.
 Sign up for a new account using this link!
 It’s totally fine to set up a new account and $30.00 will get you 1-2 nights free accommodation in India!

 To book your trains in India I recommend you use 12GO Asia as they search all the trains on the local Indian train system.
 Joining the local system is a bit of a pain so for 2 weeks it’s easier to use a 3rd party site like this.

 Booking.com is my go-to to book accommodation in India including hostels, mid-range and heritage hotels in India because it really has it all and offers flexible options!

-It can be quite hard to get the official visa page for countries, THIS IS THE OFFICIAL website to apply for your visa to India.
+It can be quite hard to get the official visa page for countries, THIS IS THE OFFICIAL website to apply for your visa to India AND THIS IS MY GUIDE ON HOW TO APPLY FOR THE VISA!
 What’s great is that as of 2019 most nationalities can apply for a one year e visa for India as standard, not 60 days like it used to be, and it’s a multiple entry visa so after this 2-week taste of India you can go back on the same visa within the next year!

 My related blog posts to help you plan this trip are:

-For your 2 weeks in India budget, have a read of this post to see how much it costs to travel and backpack North India: How Much it Really Costs to Backpack Around Northern India!
+2 weeks in India budget: How Much it Really Costs to Backpack Around Northern India!